Medically Reviewed by Sabrina Felson, MD on May 26, 2020

 It looks like MRSA has jumped from humans to household pets, where it can linger without clear symptoms.
 Animals can carry the bacteria on their skin and may give it right back to the pet owner or spread it to other animals.

 MRSA on the Beach

-MRSA has been found in the sand and water at beaches in Washington State.
-It's not yet clear whether a beach-goer could pick up an infection in that setting --or how the "superbug" moved from hospitals to the beach.
-A few ways to protect yourself: cover scrapes before playing in the sand, wash your hands frequently, and shower when you come out of the water, and don’t wear a swimsuit again without washing it.
+MRSA has been found in the sand and water at beaches in the U.S. Staph bacteria can live in seawater for several days and reproduce in the sand.
+A few ways to protect yourself: Cover scrapes before playing in the sand, wash your hands often, shower when you come out of the water, and don’t wear a swimsuit again without washing it.

 How Is MRSA Diagnosed?

-If you suspect that you have a MRSA skin infection, cover the site with a bandage.
-Contact your health care provider, who will swab a sample of the infected area and send to a lab to test whether it's MRSA and determine what antibiotics would be most effective.
+If you think you have a MRSA skin infection, cover the site with a bandage.
+Contact a health care provider, who may swab a sample of the area and send it to a lab for testing.

 How Is MRSA Treated?